Yoast SEO settings: Categories & tags

 Social appearance

-The Social appearance section in the Categories or Tags settings in Yoast SEO allows you to customize how your taxonomy pages (e.g., category pages, tag pages) appear when shared on social media (if you have Yoast SEO Premium).
+The Social appearance section allows you to customize how your taxonomy pages (e.g., category pages, tag pages) look when shared on social media.
+This feature is available if you have Yoast SEO Premium.
 You can upload an image, set a title, and write a description.
 This is what people will see when your taxonomy pages are shared on social media.
-Yoast SEO sets a default template for this, which you can adjust to your liking.
+Yoast SEO sets a default template for this, which you can change.

 Screenshot of the "Social appearance" section in the Categories settings in Yoast SEO.